misiektoja/instagram_monitor/docs/index.md

 docker run --rm -it --init -v "${PWD}:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest --config-file /data/instagram_monitor.conf --env-file /data/.env
 ```

+If setup enabled the Web Dashboard, add `-p 127.0.0.1:8000:8000` before the image name.
+The exact command printed by setup includes it only when needed.

 The setup command pulls the current image.
 Both commands keep configuration and downloaded files in the current directory.
 They keep the saved Instagram login in the Docker volume named `instagram_monitor_session`.

 In Windows Command Prompt replace `${PWD}` with `%cd%`.